scalamolecule/molecule-web/content/intro/_index.md

 - Express queries more intuitively than ever possible - since it's _your_ language.
 - Enjoy having the compiler enforce that your Data Model and data stay in sync.
 - Dynamically compose the exact data structures/molecules that your business logic needs.
-- Avoid traditional over-fetching with rigid bloating domain case classes.
+- Avoid traditional over-fetching with rigid bloating domain classes.
 - Leverage built-in auditing, time-travel etc of the powerful [Datomic](http://datomic.com) database.
 - Let go of "query construction" and a separate "query language".
 - Save time, increase clarity and have more fun!